schnoddelbotz/writing/README.md

 - kilo mega giga tera peta ... scale
 - awk cat sed tr perl wc yacc echo printf tar rev tr id w?

+### Impressive timeline

+Yeah.
+Where would this fit in otherwise?
+[Twitter](https://twitter.com/x4e_ch)?

+If your document is about reporting some historic events, you may enchant your reader using a timeline.
+Oh, see the LaTeX doc.
+Sorry!
+Preview:

 ## Example(s)

 See [examples/va.tex](https://github.com/schnoddelbotz/writing/tree/main/examples) for an LaTeX